California Labor Laws Guide

 These authorities might be:

-State officials and employers are banned under this act from retaliating in any way against the employee filing complaints.
+State officials and employers are prohibited under this act from retaliating against employees who file complaints.

 Independent contractor ABC test

-California recognizes what is called an ABC test, used to determine whether a worker is considered an employee or an independent contractor.
+California recognizes the ABC test, which is used to determine whether a worker is considered an employee or an independent contractor.

 A worker is considered an independent contractor only if the following conditions are met: